mahadihassanriyadh/cryfrin-updrift-2024/security-research/3-passwordstore-audit/audit-data/findings.md

-# [S-#] Storing the password on-chain makes it visible to anyone, and no longer private
+# [H-1] Storing the password on-chain makes it visible to anyone, and no longer private

+### Likelihood & Impact
+- Impact: High
+- Likelihood: High
+- Severity: High / Critical

 ### Description
 All data stored on-chain is visible to anyone, and can be read directly from the blockchain.
 The `PasswordStore::s_password` variable is intended to be a private variable and should only be accessed through `PasswordStore::getPassword()` function, which is intended to be only called by the owner of the contract.